-The Delmarva Fox Squirrel may look similar to a common gray squirrel - as it has a silver-grey coat, short rounded ears and whitish feet.
+The Delmarva fox squirrel has physical similarities to the common gray squirrel.
+It has a silver-gray coat, short rounded ears and whitish feet.
 Where the Delmarva fox squirrel sets itself apart is in its size.
-It can grow up to 30 inches long, weigh up to three pounds and its bushy tail can reach 15 inches in length.
-It is one of the ten recognized subspecies of fox squirrels, which are the largest tree squirrels in the western hemisphere.
+It can grow up to 30 inches long, weigh up to 3 pounds and its bushy tail can reach 15 inches in length.
+Delmarva fox squirrels are one of the 10 recognized subspecies of fox squirrels, which are the largest tree squirrels in the western hemisphere.
 The Delmarva fox squirrel was federally listed as an endangered species in 1967, but thanks to conservation efforts, it was removed in December 2015.

 The typical diet of Delmarva fox squirrels includes nuts, seeds and acorns from oak, pine, maple and hickory trees.
-They will also eat fruit, fungi, insects and mature green pinecones.
+They will also eat fruit, fungi, insects and immature green pinecones.